cle5eland/azure-iot-central-wfh/README.md

 ## Further Steps

-I recommend configuring the Docker extension on your _remote machine_.
+I recommend configuring the Docker VSCode extension on your _remote machine_.
 There is a known bug where this will not install correctly on your remote machine if you already have it installed on your local instance--to mitigate, remove on local machine, install on remote (VSCode will give you this option once you are remote-ed to your machine), then re-install on local.
 Once configured correctly, you can manage all the Docker containers on your remote machine from VSCode.